Pyprohly/reddit-api-doc-notes/docs/api-reference/user.rst

 *scope: (unknown)*

-Get a list of partial subreddit objects that the target user is a moderator of.
+Get a list of partial subreddit objects the target user is a moderator of.

-This endpoint isnt very reliable on users with big lists.
+This endpoint isn't very reliable on users with big lists.

+The specified user's own user subreddit won't be returned, but any other user subreddit they moderate will be.

+Returns empty JSON object if the target user isn't a moderator of any subreddit.

 Example output::